notnotparas/pushcv-cli/README.md

 ```

 **Contributions welcome!** Please read [CONTRIBUTING.md](CONTRIBUTING.md) for
 dev setup, the local-first ground rules, and how to add a new job board.
-All
-participation is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Open an
 issue to discuss substantial changes before you start.

 ## Roadmap — contributions welcome!